50 Interesting & Fun Facts About Louisiana State You Should Know

 Louisiana has more alligators than any other state

-Louisiana is famous for hot sauce
+The state is famous for its hot sauce

 Tabasco hot sauce also originated in Louisiana.
-The Tabasco factory opened in 1868 and is still operational.
+The first Tabasco factory opened in 1868 and is still operational.
 Hot sauce lovers can tour the factory and see how the sauce is made.

 You can get coffee and beignets 24 hours a day in New Orleans